fepegar/torchio/CONTRIBUTING.rst

 You can contribute in many ways:

-Types of contributions
+Types of Contributions
 ----------------------

-Report bugs
+Report Bugs
 ~~~~~~~~~~~

 Report bugs